p-toro/wai-aria-template/README.md

 # wai-aria-template

-> The minimum wai-aria in parcel.
+> A minimum wai-aria with parcel.